Blood Orange (novel)

 Blood Orange is a psychological thriller by Harriet Tyce, published in 2019 in the UK by Wildfire, and in the United States by Grand Central Publishing.

 The story centres around Alison, a criminal barrister who drinks heavily and is having an extra-marital affair with Patrick, a colleague.
-Initially her husband Carl seems sensible until Alison's first murder case leads her to see a parallel life to her own.
+Alison's first murder case leads her to see a parallel life to her own.
 Madeline, a wealthy woman found by the cleaner one morning sitting next to her stabbed husband, Edwin, insists she is guilty.
-Carl's true nature simultaneously unfolds as he drugs Alison, spies on her and attempts to discredit her motherhood.

 According to Amazon, the book became popular during the COVID-19 lockdowns in 2020.

 Publication

 Blood Orange is a psychological thriller published in the UK by Wildfire, and in the United States by Grand Central Publishing.
 It is the first book of author Harriet Tyce, who was previously a criminal barrister.
 The book has been translated into 22 languages.

 Layout

 The book has 25 chapters, preceded by a prologue followed by a chapter titled "five months laters" and a section including acknowledgements.
 There are 326 pages.